 Even if there are no personal injuries, a motor vehicle accident is stressful.
 From simply having your trip interrupted, to potentially needing to make alternative transportation arrangements, there’s no pleasant car accident.

-If there is any ‘good’ news about those accidents where this is a personal injury, it is that most of them don’t cause the serious injuries that can affect your and mean ongoing physical therapy and/or medical treatment.
+If there is any ‘good’ news about those accidents where this is a personal injury, it is that most of them don’t cause serious injuries that can affect you and mean ongoing physical therapy and/or medical treatment.